ruppinlab/DECODEM/README.md

 ### Data preprocessing
 All datasets should be deposited in [data](data/) using the structure outlined.
 To preprocess data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).
-Examples of the processed datasets are provided in: [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).
+Examples of some processed datasets are provided in [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).

 ### DECODEM